rafap1/tf2025/labs/lab_08_modules/lab_08a_using_third_party/README.lab_08a_use_modules.md

 ### Calling the module again to create a 2nd VPC
-- Now uncomment the code in the vpc_with_modules.tf file
+- In our code we also have a second "call" to the module

 ```
 module "vpc_two" {